A Modern Perspective on Calculus-Based Introductory Physics

 Who uses Matter & Interactions?

-The curriculum is now in use in large engineering and science courses, where major change is challenging, at Purdue University, Georgia Tech, NCSU, the University of Texas Austin, Cal State Long Beach, Carnegie Mellon, and the University of Maryland Baltimore County.
+The curriculum is now in use in large engineering and science courses, where major change is challenging, at Purdue University, Georgia Tech, NCSU, the University of Texas Austin, Cal State Long Beach, and Carnegie Mellon.
 Other large institutions including the University of Michigan use it in courses for honors students or physics majors.
 There is a Massive Open Online Course (MOOC) developed at Georgia Tech based on Matter & Interactions that has attracted a huge number of students.

-The curriculum is used in a larger number of small colleges, where change is much easier, including Carleton, St. Olaf, Wellesley, Haverford, Union, Albion, etc. The curriculum has also been used outside the United States, including at the University of British Columbia, the University of Calgary, the University of Cape Town, South Africa, the Australian National University, the University of Gothenburg, Sweden, and the University of Helsinki.
+The curriculum is used in a several dozen small colleges, where change is much easier, including Carleton, St. Olaf, Wellesley, Haverford, Union, Albion, etc. It is also used in a few community colleges and high schools.
+The curriculum has also been used outside the United States, including at the University of British Columbia, the University of Calgary, the University of Cape Town, South Africa, the Australian National University, Macquarie University, Australia, the University of Gothenburg, Sweden, and the University of Helsinki.
 A group of physicists in four Spanish-speaking countries is preparing a Spanish translation to be published by the Mexican publisher Trillas.

 Videos of Matter & Interactions lectures